ozneroL541/FunnyDH/README.md

 <a href="https://github.com/ozneroL541/FunnyDH/blob/master/LICENSE.md"><img src="https://img.shields.io/github/license/ozneroL541/FunnyDH?color=2b9348" alt="License"/></a>

-# Funny Diffie Hellman
+# Funny Diffie-Hellman
-Funny Diffie Hellman is an easy way to generate a common key between two entities.
+Funny Diffie-Hellman is an easy way to generate a common key between two entities.
 > :warning: **Warning**
 These modules are not safe.
 The algorithm implementation is purposely not secure.
 Must not be implemented in any program for security reasons.